gbrucepayne/atduino/README.md

 supports AT commands).

-Allows `HardwareSerial` (*recommended*) or `SoftwareSerial` as a `Stream` to interface to a modem via UART.
+Allows `HardwareSerial` (*recommended*) or `SoftwareSerial` as a `Stream` to interface to a modem via UART (or digital pins).

 Allows for processing of command/response or receipt of unsolicited result code (URC) emitted by the modem.
 Also includes an optional CRC validation supported